- About the UBC

 - Member Portal

-Majority voting and auditor independence were the focal issues for the Carpenter Funds in the 2015 proxy season, but the Funds took a slightly different approach on the majority vote issue.
-No shareholder proposals on the topic were submitted, but companies that have resisted the reform despite strong support for previous proposals were approached informally.
-An additional 90 S&P 500 companies were requested to provide enhanced auditor independence disclosure in their proxy statements.
+Majority voting and auditor independence will continue as focal issues for the Carpenter Funds in the 2017 proxy season, with the Funds continuing shareholder proposal submissions on the majority vote standard issue.
+Additionally, we have communicated with an additional 60 S&P 500 Index companies requesting enhanced auditor independence disclosure in the companies’ proxy statements.
 The auditor independence issue is being advanced through non-shareholder proposal engagements.
 The Funds’ Executive Compensation Core Principles & Practices document used to guide the analysis of the executive compensation plans at the corporations in the Funds’ investment portfolios has been further updated.
 The compensation plan analysis assists in the Funds’ Say-on-Pay voting and guides our engagements with companies on the executive pay issue.
+The Carpenter Funds will advocate for a triennial Say-on-Pay vote as corporations submit management proposals on the Say-on-Pay vote frequency issue as required by Dodd-Frank

-The 2015 proxy season was the 12th proxy season of Carpenter Fund advocacy for the adoption of the majority vote standard, but unlike in the previous eleven seasons we did not submit shareholder proposals on the issue.
-Since 2004, Carpenter Funds have submitted 539 majority vote shareholder proposals to US corporations, with the focus on large cap companies.
-This season we informally engaged those companies that have been on the previous years’ target lists, but have not adopted the majority vote standard despite strong shareholder support.
-Several agreed to adopt the reform.
-Today, 447 (89.4%) of the S&P 500 companies have adopted a majority vote standard.
-Approximately 35% of the companies in the Russell 3000 Index have adopted a majority vote standard in director elections.
+The 2017 proxy season is the 14th proxy season in which Carpenter Funds have advocated for the adoption of the majority vote standard.
+Since 2004, Carpenter Funds have submitted 555 majority vote shareholder proposals to US corporations, with the focus on large cap companies.
+2017 target companies including the few remaining S7P 500 companies, such as ExxonMobil, that have not adopted a majority vote standard.
+To date, 457 or 92.3% of the S&P 500 Index companies have adopted a majority vote standard.
+Over 40% of the companies in the Russell 3000 Index have adopted a majority vote standard in director elections.

-The Funds’ Executive Compensation Core Principles and Practices document guides the review of the executive pay plans in the Funds’ investment portfolios (Sample Core Principles and Practices Eval Form).
+The Funds updated their Executive Compensation Core Principles and Practices Evaluation Form that guides their review of the corporate executive pay plans in their investment portfolios.
 The Core Principles and Practices include four overarching executive compensation principles that outline sound compensation policies along with twenty-five pay practices essential to sound plan design.

-The companies receiving the disclosure requests, are large cap companies with long-term relationships with their outside independent audit firms – Auditor Independence Disclosure Target Companies.
-The requested disclosure is designed to inform investors and the market of the tenure of the company – audit firm relationship and important actions undertaken by the Board and its Audit Committee to protect audit firm independence.
-By the time of the issuance of 2015 proxy season proxy statements, dozens of additional companies had agreed to include the requested auditor independence representations.
-Companies agreeing to the full range of new disclosures included Alcoa, Inc., American International Group, Inc., Archer Daniels Midland Company, Boston Properties, Inc., Cognizant Technology Solutions Corporation, Corning Inc., Discover Financial Services and The Gap, Inc.
+The companies receiving the disclosure requests, are large cap companies with long-term relationships with their outside independent audit firms – Auditor Independence Disclosure Companies 2017.
+The requested disclosure is designed to inform investors and the market of the tenure of the corporate client – audit firm relationship and important actions undertaken by the Board and its Audit Committee to protect audit firm independence.
+At present, we are engaging and communicating with many of the companies that have received the 2017 letter and are receiving generally positive responses, with many companies and their audit committees committing to include the requested disclosure items in their upcoming 2017 proxy statements.